An introduction to Accessibility, and WCAG 2.1 additions

 - ADA and 508 compliance refer to more general bills passed that aim to provide accessibility services to all

-- A, AA, AAA certified websites refer to the WCAG Guidelines, but are different levels of conformance (“A” being the least amount of conformance, and “AAA” being the most robust)
+- A, AA, AAA compliant websites refer to the WCAG Guidelines, but are different levels of conformance (“A” being the least amount of conformance, and “AAA” being the most robust)

 WCAG 2.1 has four principles and within the four principles are 13 guidelines.
 The accessibility success criteria fall under Level A, AA, or AAA certification.